SSeibel20/BMMB_852/HW14/README.md

 **parallel**: runs each SRR through the full pipeline in unison

+**rna_seq**: runs each SRR through the hisat2.mk pipeline in unison for rnaseq analysis

+**parallel**: uses r code from biostar handbook to analyze the count matrix from rna_seq

 ## Creating an RNA Seq Count Matrix did not work last time
 ### I have written a Makefile for both human and my Salmonella to try and see if I was causing any issues, but I couldnt resolve the following issue